Inference and Conclusions Checkpoint

 Show solution

-- Checkpoint Review: First identify exactly what the question is asking: At alpha = 0.05, a p-value of 0.03 leads to:
+- Checkpoint Review: First identify exactly what the question is asking: Which value is fixed but usually unknown?

 - Verify the selected choice by checking that it satisfies the original prompt and that the other choices fail the same test.